Leviticus Strange Fire of the Heart

 We know that mystical experiences can be very dangerous.
 When engaging in deep mystical seeking, the warning is clear – don’t tread into the fire if you’re not willing to risk being seriously burned.
 Don’t jump off the mountain if you don’t want to die.
 But what about those of us who are not at risk of dying or going mad from our spiritual practices?
 What do Nadav and Avihu teach us?

 There is a moment, right before they offer the strange fire, where we may emulate these brothers.
 This is the moment of total awe, of paying such exquisite attention to the miracles unfolding before us that we are compelled to respond – in thought, in word, in deed, in presence.
 Whether of the view from the top of a mountain, a first spring crocus, or watching a child in their first theatrical performance, we can cultivate an awareness that leads us to offer the fire of our hearts in gratitude for each unfolding amazement.

 But we who want to stay with our feet on the ground, breathing for many years to come, must resist the sacred urge to entirely give ourselves up in service to the Holy One.
 We must draw boundaries around our lives, taking care of our own bodies and needs even as we attend to others.
 We must dwell in the eye-popping paradox that we are both totally one with God and individual human beings who are blazing with love, but not ready to be consumed by the sacred fire of complete self-sacrifice.

-Shoshana Meira Friedman, 2014 graduate of the Rabbinical School of Hebrew College, is assistant rabbi for engagement at Temple Sinai in Brookline, Mass.
+Shoshana Meira Friedman, 2014 graduate of the Rabbinical School of Hebrew College, where she became the director of the College’s Artist Beit Midrash in 2022.